Transition security allowance

 You are entitled to a transition security allowance included in the transition security package if:

-• you have reached the age of 55 no later than on the date of dismissal, and
+- you have reached the age of 55 no later than on the date of dismissal, and

 Applying for transition security allowance

 Transition security allowance must be applied for within three months of the end of the employment relationship.
 You can apply for the allowance already during the notice period.
 Applying for transition security allowance is done using a separate application form.
 The form will be available in the fund’s online service.
 Please note that if you have already applied for transition security allowance during the notice period but you are immediately re-employed by the employer who dismissed you, you may be required to pay back the allowance.
 On the other hand, if you find employment with another employer immediately after your dismissal, you retain your right to the transition security allowance.
+Notify the employment authority and the unemployment fund if the end date or reason for the termination of the employment changes after you have already received the notice of termination.

 Amount of transition security allowance

 Transition security allowance is a one-time payment equal to about one month’s wages.
 The amount of transition security allowance is calculated based on paid wages and salaries in the 12 calendar months before the date of dismissal.
-For example, if you are dismissed in April 2024, the amount of transition security allowance is calculated based on your wages from April 2023 to March 2024.
+For example, if you are dismissed in April 2025, the amount of transition security allowance is calculated based on your wages from April 2024 to March 2025.
 Earnings such as holiday bonuses and production or performance bonuses are also included.
 The total wage income is divided by 12 to calculate the amount equal to one month's wages.
 Earnings data is received from the Incomes Register.
 Only wages paid by the dismissing employer are taken into account in the calculation.
 The amount is calculated by the payer of the allowance, in other words either the unemployment fund or Kela.

 Transition security allowance is taxable income.
 Tax is withheld according to the additional tax rate specified in your wage income tax card, so you should consider requesting a revised tax card for the allowance.
 If you submit or ask the tax authorities to submit a revised tax card to the unemployment fund for the allowance, tax is withheld according to the basic rate specified in the revised tax card.